mrmarbles/stringrouter/README.md

 * **callback**: A callback method that will be invoked regardless as to whether or not a match for the `string` argument was found.
 The method signature for this function is `callback(err, packet)`.
 The `err` argument will only be defined if no registered pattern was matched for the first string argument of `dispatch()`.
-The `packet` argument will always be defined, and contain contextual and runtime information as described in the 'What is Packet' section above.
+The `packet` argument will always be defined, and contain contextual and runtime information as described in the 'What does the packet contain' section above.

 * **data**: Any arbitrary data that you would like to pass through the function execution lifecycle.
 This data will be represented inside of the `packet` with a key named `data` and can be accessed and/or manipulated at any point in the execution lifecycle - inside of a matched pattern-bound callback or inside of the callback function provided to the `dispatch()` method itself.

-### Using String (i.e., URL) Variables
+### Using String Variables

 Below is an example of a pattern with a declared variable.
-String variables (URL variables) are declared inside of the pattern as a name, demarcated with surrounding curly-braces `{myvariable}`.
+String variables are declared inside of the pattern as a name, demarcated with surrounding curly-braces `{myvariable}`.
 As a rule, variables will match any alphanumeric character set including dashes and underscores.